jrasmusson/swiftui/WWDC/Rooms/README.md

 Local or @State is bindable data, that the framework manages, beyond the life cycle of that view.
 When you use @State, you are saying: "This is a source of truth that will drive that state of other components.
 Bind to it, and you will be updated".

 Every basic control in SwiftUI uses this.
 Toogle, Text, Stepper are all bindable objects.
-Pass them data,
+Pass them data, and behind the scenes they wrap that in a property wrapper, and update themseleves whenever that data changes.

+Broadcast data is like a pub/sub notification service.
+You use this when you want to create a data store, or a source of truth that can be app wide.
+Components can observe it, and be notified whenever that data changes.

 ## @State - view